 The Harbormaster I/II has a flexible work schedule.
-Harbormasters I/II select one of three watches which are defined as the hours worked per day and the District assigns shifts which are identified as the days of the week the Harbormaster I/II works his/her watch.
+Harbormasters I/II select one of three watches, which are defined as the hours worked per day, and the District assigns shifts, which are identified as the days of the week the Harbormaster I/II works his/her watch.
 The District determines the number of employees working each watch and each shift.
 There is no minimum staffing requirement for Harbormaster I/II.
 The District may change an employee's shift (workdays) by providing the employee seven days' notice of the change in shift.

-Harbormaster I/II are assigned a 4/10 work schedule which consists of assignment to one of three designated ten (10) hour watches scheduled as four consecutive days of work followed by three consecutive days off.
-The District may implement alternative/flexible schedules which may modify watches or shifts.
+Harbormaster I/II are assigned a 4/10 work schedule, which consists of assignment to one of three designated ten-hour watches scheduled as four consecutive days of work followed by three consecutive days off.
+The District may implement alternative/flexible schedules, which may modify watches or shifts.
 When the District finds it necessary to implement alternative/flexible schedules, the District shall meet and confer with SEIU Local 721 prior to its implementation.

-The three (3) designated watches are as follows:
+The three designated watches are as follows:

-'''

-WATCH #1 - 2130 to 0730 hours daily (The first two and one-half (21⁄2) hours of the watch on the previous day is considered only as part of the same day as the majority of the watch.)
-WATCH #2 - 0700 to 1700 hours daily
+WATCH #1 - 2130 to 0730 hours daily (The first two and one-half hours of the watch on the previous day are considered only as part of the same day as the majority of the watch.)

-'''